Quick Black Bean Chili With Corn – No Meat or Dairy

 And guess what, it was super good!

-For extra liquid you could just use water, but more flavorful would be vegetable broth.
+For extra liquid you could just use water, but more flavorful would be vegetable or chicken broth.

 Another method to get some flavor in is through spices.
 Cumin, cinnamon and a tiny dash of cayenne make all the difference.
 Plus a spoon of sugar to cut through the tomatoes.